bingo-soft/jabe/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/bingo-soft/jabe/badges/quality-score.png?b=main)](https://scrutinizer-ci.com/g/bingo-soft/jabe/?branch=main)

-# Jabe - Just another BPMN engine
+# Jabe - Just Another Bpmn Engine

-Jabe (/dʒæbi/) - is a full-fledged PHP framework for workflow and process automation.
+Jabe (/dʒæbi/) - is a full-fledged framework for workflow and process automation.
 Its core consists of XML model, on top of which you can create custom models with domain-specific elements and relationships.
 It also implements BPMN model fully compatible with BPMN 2.0 specification.

 # Installation